NextronSystems/thor-manual/core/flags.rst

 --timestamp-rfc3339

-           Output all timestamps in logs and reports in RFC3339 format (YYYY-MM-DD'T'HH:mm:ss'Z').
+           Output all timestamps in the text log in RFC3339 format.

+           RFC3339 follows the following format: YYYY-MM-DD'T'HH:mm:ss[.nnnnnnnnn]TZ

+           For more details see https://www.rfc-editor.org/rfc/rfc3339.

+           This option only affects the text log; JSON logs will always use RFC3339 format for timestamps.

            Alias:
              --rfc3339